User Manual – Durst

 3.15.
 Fixups – Edit Templates

-Starting with this version, selected Templates can be edited within a Fixup with regard to Name and Comment [139].
+Starting with this version, selected Templates within a Fixup can be edited with regard to their Name and Comment [139].

-Figure 66: The Save Settings as Template dialog for a Template in a Fixup
+Figure 66: The dialog Save Settings as Template for a Template within a Fixup

 3.16.
 Grid Charts

-The following minor improvements have been implemented in this version for the Grid Charts in Color > Color Books & Grid Charts.
+The following minor improvements have been implemented for Grid Charts under Color > Color Books & Grid Charts in this version.

 3.16.1.
 Show Comments